 Throw away glass bottles; do not try to transport glass bottles filled with food to your next home.
 If you plan to move cans from one home to another, place all cans in small boxes to keep their weight manageable.
 Tape all salt shakers shut, then place salt shakers into baggies before putting them in storage.

 Garage and Outdoor Items

 Make some effort to clean items covered in grass or lawn debris before packing anything in boxes.
-Bundle large garden tools and wrap them in blankets.
+Bundle large home and garden tools and wrap them in blankets.

 Large, miscellaneous items like bicycles and grills make problems for homeowners because they don't fit into boxes and take up a lot of room in the moving truck.
 Disassemble these items, then place the pieces in boxes or use stretch wrap to wrap the pieces together.
 Make a video as you're disassembling items to make reassembly easier.

 Remove all patio furniture cushions and place them in boxes.
 Use stretch wrap to secure long-handled brooms to each other, then place a bag over the ends of the brooms to prevent debris from falling onto other items during the move.

 Most garage items are designed to withstand temperature variations, because many garages are unheated and uninsulated.
 Any storage is alright for garage items.
 When placing items into storage, cover them with blankets to prevent them from spreading dirt or lawn debris.